Mohammedsaleha/Simple-Hotel-Booking-System/README.md

 Hotel Booking system developed using HTML, CSS, PHP, JAVASCRIPT

-View Branch "Front End" for Front End and Same for the Back End as well.
+View Branch "Front End" for Front End and Same for the Back End and CSS as well.